-With 26.503 inhabitants and an area of 540.18 km2, Billund Municipality is amongst the smallest of the 98 municipalities in Denmark.
+With 26,503 inhabitants and an area of 540.18 km2, Billund Municipality is among the smallest of the 98 municipalities in Denmark.

 In 2007 Grindsted and Billund municipalities were merged into Billund Municipality, which is part of the Region of Southern Denmark.

 Two different municipalities became one